F1 (film): Filming

 Principal photography began at Silverstone in July 2023.

 Prior to filming, Pitt and Idris tested Formula Three and Formula Two cars at Paul Ricard in France.
 The Dallara F2 2018 was stretched, widened and modified with a Formula One aerodynamic package created by Mercedes Applied Science and run by Carlin Motorsport.
 Six visually identical chassis were created in total, some powered by the Mecachrome V634, some by GP3 V6 engines, and one by an electric motor, which was used to prevent overheating for shots in the pit lane.
 Another six remote-controlled chassis were used to film crashes.

 In July 2023, principal photography began at the Silverstone Circuit in the United Kingdom, including filming during the British Grand Prix weekend between July 7–9, outside of the official F1 sessions.
 The APXGP team had its own garage and motorhome during the weekend and their car was kept on display alongside other F1 cars during the mandatory "show and tell" session before the track action.
 Pitt was present with the actual drivers at the drivers' briefing and he and Idris stood alongside the drivers during the national anthem before the race.
 Their two cars were placed at the back of the grid with stunt drivers driving a part of the formation lap.

 Apple designed a custom onboard camera for the car based on iPhone and powered by its A-series system on a chip.
 The camera technology used for the fast-paced shots had evolved since Top Gun: Maverick.
-With help from Sony, the cameras were shrunk to about a quarter of the size of those from Maverick such that up to four cameras could be set up onto the cars at a time, with minimal effect to weight.
+With help from Sony, the cameras were shrunk to about a quarter of the size of those from Maverick such that up to four cameras could be set up onto the cars at a time, with minimal effect on the weight.
 The camera bodies and RF transmitters were stashed in the floor of the cars.
 Panavision also designed a special remote control that allowed the cameras on the cars to create panning movements.